 Showing 1-10 of 25 Results

-Masters Student in Epidemiology and Clinical Research, admitted Autumn 2012
+Masters Student in Epidemiology and Clinical Research, admitted Autumn 2015

-Professor of Medicine (General Medical Disciplines) and in HRP (Epidemiology)
+Professor of Medicine (General Medical Disciplines) and of Health Research and Policy (Epidemiology)

 Current Research and Scholarly Interests I am interested in issues relating to the representation and measurement of evidence in medical research, and determinants of the truth of medical findings, using a Bayesian framework.
 I also do work in evidence synthesis, comparative effectiveness research, and the ethics of clinical research.
-Finally, I have an ongoing project related to landmark clinical trials that have had great impact.

-Victor W. Henderson
+Victor W. Henderson, MD, MS

-Professor of Health Research and Policy and of Neurology
+Professor of Health Research and Policy (Epidemiology) and of Neurology

 Current Research and Scholarly Interests Research interests:

 (1) Risk factors for age-associated cognitive decline and dementia,